 Elementary Art This year has been a very eventful and transitional for me!
 I retired last year from a long career in Texas public schools and moved here to the lakes area.
 Now I am enjoying teaching elementary art at Legacy.
 I am a native Texan born in Beaumont.
 My brother, sister and I were privileged to grow up in a Christian home which we also provided for our own children.
 My son and daughter are both grown and have pursued careers in the visual and performing arts.
 One of my favorite verses is Psalms 90:17 which says “let the favor of the Lord our God be upon us, and prosper for us the work of our hands.”
 Being an artist, I tend to look at this scripture in a very literal sense.
 Over the past 30 years of teaching the visual arts in Texas public schools, I have had the privilege to share in the development of the God-given talents of thousands of budding artists.
 After graduation from Lamar University in 1981 with a B.S. in Art and a teaching certificate in all levels art, I taught in Pearland, Woodville, Kountze, Frisco and Conroe school districts.
 Initially, I taught 5th-8th graders but the majority of my career has been secondary level art instruction.
 I had the opportunity to start AP Art programs in three secondary schools.
 I was privileged to serve as the Frisco ISD secondary art contact and coordinator of district TAEA contests.
 Many of these students have had artwork recognized on local, district, state and national levels.
 Numerous students have been recognized by Advanced Placement on the national poster, website and exhibition.
 Others have had their art displayed in Governor Perry’s office.
 I am particularly proud of the many student scholarship awards.
 I look forward to the continuation of this awesome responsibility in working with the students at Legacy.
 It is my goal to help each child enjoy art and to meet their full potential.
 I am grateful that “the work of our hands” has truly been prospered.

-5th Grade Language Arts and History “Eye has not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love Him.”
+Middle School History, Leadership “Eye has not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love Him.”
 I Cor.1:28 At 17, I made the life changing decision to commit my life to the Lord Jesus Christ.
 At 20, I married Jim Wenstrom and today we are the proud parents of 6 children, 5 girls and a boy.
 Because my mom encouraged me to teach, I graduated with a degree in elementary education from Northern Illinois University.
 We have been privileged to serve the Lord in ministry in the U.S., Russia, Australia, and New Zealand.
 We’ve ministered to orphans, the elderly, families, children, and juvenile delinquents.
 We’ve visited St. Basil’s in Moscow, walked among wild kangaroos in Australia, and have been sledding on a volcano in New Zealand.
 I’ve taught K-4, K-5, and 4th grade in Christian schools, homeschooled Russian orphans, was an academic advisor to an alternative school in New Zealand, and homeschooled my own children.
 I am so excited to be teaching at Legacy this year.
 I can’t wait to see what the Lord is going to do!
 My passion is to raise up young people who are “mighty in Spirit” and are prepared to fulfill their God-given destiny.
 My favorite verse is Daniel 11:32b, “The people that do know their God shall be strong, and do exploits.”
 I believe God has so much more for each of us.
 I’m looking forward to partnering with parents to see God work in the student’s lives.

-Physics I was born and raised in Alabama, and I attended Auburn University where I received a bachelor’s degree in Aerospace Engineering in 1999.
+Middle School Math, High School Science I was born and raised in Alabama, and I attended Auburn University where I received a bachelor’s degree in Aerospace Engineering in 1999.
 Upon graduating, I began working as an engineer at The Boeing Company and supported the Space Shuttle Program as well as the USAF E-4B National Airborne Operations Center before leaving engineering to start a family.
-My husband and I met in college at the Auburn Wesley Foundation, a campus ministry of the Methodist church, and have been married for 17 years.
+My husband and I met in college at the Auburn Wesley Foundation, a campus ministry of the Methodist church, and have been married for 18 years.
 We have three children, all attending Legacy.
-As we start our 6th year at Legacy, I continue to see the blessings we receive by being a part of a University Model School.
+As we start our 7th year at Legacy, I continue to see the blessings we receive by being a part of a University Model School.
 I love the level of involvement the UMS gives us in our children’s education and for all of the teachable moments that happen as a result of that involvement.
 I am thankful for the hours it gives us outside of the classroom to soak in their early years, and I love the chance it gives our children to grow in both faith and leadership.
-I have many favorite verses, but my favorite as it relates to science and, in particular, the laws of physics, is Jeremiah 33:25 – “But I, the Lord, make the following promise: I have made a covenant governing the coming of day and night.
+I have many favorite verses, but my favorite as it relates to science, math, and, in particular, the laws of physics, is Jeremiah 33:25 – “But I, the Lord, make the following promise: I have made a covenant governing the coming of day and night.
 I have established the fixed laws governing heaven and earth.”

 Pre-Kindergarten I married my God given match in April of 1997.
 We have been blessed with four lovely children and a life of happily ever after.
 We first heard of Legacy while it was in the making, through our friends at church.
 We began with Friday electives then started full time in 2007.
 Legacy was a perfect blend between school and home for our family and continued to allow us to be heavily involved in our children’s education.
 God has blessed me with a heart and desire to teach children along with the patience and understanding of young minds.
 I have devoted a large part of my life in the service of Early Childhood Development.
 I believe showing love and respect to a child is the foundation in building a confident and well-rounded individual.
 I enjoy spending time and exploring new things with my husband and children.
 One of my favorite pastimes is spending time with friends and family.
 I also enjoy organizing just about anything and making lists.
 I love gardening and reading when I have the time.
 My favorite Bible verse is Matthew 19:14 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 NIV This reminds us of Christ’s love for simplicity and innocence and also portrays Jesus as the loving, tender Savior He is.
 His interaction with the children shows us how they were drawn to Him and how comfortable they were in His presence.
 Every life matters to God!